 Can you believe that April is almost over?
 We’re a quarter way through 2018 already.
 Time flies, huh?
 So I guess there’s no time to waste but then to get to our latest mystery photo.
 BUT….as always, let’s review last week’s.
 It was from William Castle’s underrated classic, Strait-Jacket (1964), starring the one and only Joan Crawford.
 Seriously, if you haven’t seen this one, it is worth checking out.
 Kudos to the following that sent in the correct answer: Hoby Abernathy, Aaron Christensen, Dave Fronto, Bill Harrison, Troy Howarth, Toni Keen, Charles Miller, Michael Shields, and William Wilson.

-Now on to this week’s photo.
-I can tell you that it isn’t from a Coffin Joe flick this time out either!
-So give it a peek and see what you can come up with.
-As always, please remember not to post your answers here so others can have a chance.
-Just send me an email at email@example.com.
+Now on to our latest photo.
+Might be easy, might be hard, but it is definitely a bloody one!
+Give it a peek, and see what you can come up with.
+As always, PLEASE remember not to post your answers here.
+Instead, just drop us an email at email@example.com and let us know your guess.
 Good Luck!

 Yes, it is that time again … Monday morning.
 But at least we have a new Mystery Photo, which should make starting the day off just a little better, right?
 Last week, the photo was from one that usually doesn’t get a lot of credit other than being a cheap monster flick, but I happen to think its a pretty damn good one, the 1959 epic The Killer Shrews!
 Kudos to the following that sent in the correct answer: Aaron Christensen, Dave Fronto, James Horgan, Keena Jones, Charles Miller, Gary Miller, Richard Schellbach, and Michael Shields.
 Nice to see so many identifying this just from some crates and the backs of the cast!